RodrigoPalazon/java_portifolio/README.md

-# Java Fundamentals - Portifolio
+# Java Fundamentals - Portfolio

 <p>
 The main goal of this repository is to show the fundamentals concepts of Java, and logic programming in general using the programming language.

-It's important to highlight that is not a structured project, but a bunch of random mini-projects and exercicies that uses the most important concepts.
+It's important to highlight that is not a structured project, but a bunch of random mini-projects and exercises that uses the most important concepts.

 Some of the files(modes, test, services, etc...), can be haven't  done in the better way, and probably it happened due a line of thoughts and explanations viewing a